 Companies that overlook the importance of design are ignoring one of the keys to success.
 Design-driven organizations outperform their competition by more than double.
 Just look at companies like Apple, Target, or Coca-Cola—all successful, design-driven companies.
 In fact, companies that are part of the DMI Design Centric Index outperform the S&P 500 by 228%.

 The numbers don’t lie.
 If you want to set your company up for success, creating a strong design team is a good place to start.
-But how do you go about doing that?
+But how do you go about improving UX team?

 Before you can figure out how to improve your design team’s skills, you first need to get a firm idea of where their strengths and growth opportunities currently lie.
 UX design schools, these achievements do not necessarily guarantee that they possess the necessary qualities of a competitive, empathetic designer with a focus on user needs.
 Assessing your team’s skills allows you to understand your current team’s makeup, highlights areas where they’re already strong, and indicate areas where there’s room for improvement.

 Understand your team's skills

 Creating a solid profile of where a team’s skills are strongest lets you make better decisions about hiring additional designers to create a more well-rounded team, as well as where you can foster learning for your current team members.
 Being able to assess UX skills of individual team members and track their improvements benefits your entire organization.

 Imagine having data at your fingertips about how designers have actually improved their skillsets when making decisions about who to promote.
 Right now, it can be incredibly difficult to figure out who on the team is improving and whose skills are remaining stagnant.